-Easy breakfast tacos with shredded potatoes, peppers and onions.
+Easy and ultra-satisfying breakfast tacos with shredded potatoes, peppers, and onions.
 You have just found your new favorite breakfast.
-Jump to the Breakfast Tacos Recipe with Potatoes and Peppers or read on to see our tips for making them.
+Jump to the Breakfast Tacos Recipe or read on to see our tips for making them.

 Potatoes add a heartiness to these tacos.
 When we were playing around with this recipe, we wanted something fast and hearty.
 We knew we wanted to add potatoes, but the chopping and roasting usually associated with breakfast potatoes didn’t really work for us.

-That’s how we came to using grated potatoes instead.
+So instead of spending time chopping potatoes, we grate them.
 A box grater makes fast work of shredding a potato and since the shreds of potato are so small, they cook quickly.

 When the potatoes are cooked and starting to get a little crisp, we stir in whisked eggs to turn it into a scramble.
 We’ve shared how we make scrambled eggs before — it’s all about low heat and how you swirl the spatula around the pan.
 We apply the same thinking here.
 If you’re curious, watch our video showing how to make perfect scrambled eggs.